Zomb1342/Pcileech-ISABridge-PC8/README.md

 This firmware is based on a datasheet for a chip that was not used for pcie devices but in industrial motherboards and I/O devices that required an ISA Bridge.
 Datasheet has been provided.

+The I/O Bar is unneccessary and I only implemented because the datasheet shows in the command register than the I/O bar should be enabled.

+Both the Caps & Extended Caps I implemented from scratch as the datasheet does not have that information included; If you create firmware from this device without the capabilities included it will fail the driver scan with a capability error as well as fail to initialize the linking speed/width.

 ![Driver scan before manually setting command register](image.png)

 ![Driver scan after manually setting command register](2.png)